Distances between operators acting on different Hilbert spaces: Introduction

 We already mentioned the work of Gellar and Page~\cite{gellar-page:74} who characterised the closure of the unitary orbit of a normal operator in terms of, what is called here \emph{crude multiplicity function}.
-It was introduced under this name by Azoff and Davis~\cite{azoff-davis:84}, where they showed that the unitary distance and the L\'evi-Prokhorov distance of the crude multiplicity functions agree for self-adjoint operators acting in the \emph{same} Hilbert space, see \Prp{azoff-davis}.
-The extension to different Hilbert spaces is straightforward.
+It was introduced under this name by Azoff and Davis~\cite{azoff-davis:84}, where they showed that the unitary distance and the \LevyProkhorov distance of the crude multiplicity functions agree for self-adjoint bounded operators ($R^*=R$) acting in the \emph{same} Hilbert space, see \Prp{azoff-davis}.
+For \emph{normal} operators ($R^*R=RR^*$) one naturally asks if $\dUni(R_1,R_2)=\delta(\alpha_{R_1},\alpha_{R_2})$ still holds.
+Here, ``$\le$'' is still true, but ``$\ge$'' may fail, even for matrices.
+One can only show $\dUni(R_1,R_2) \ge c^{-1} \delta(\alpha_{R_1},\alpha_{R_2})$ for some $c \in (2.903,2.904)$, see~\cite[\S~33]{bhatia:07} and~\cite[end of Sec.~2]{holbrook:92}.
+Davidson~\cite{davidson:86} generalised this inequality and also Azoff's and Davis' result to normal operators on general (not necessarily separable) Hilbert spaces with the same constant $c$ if discrete spectrum is present (if both operators are purely essential, one can choose $c=1$, i.e.\ one has again equality as in the self-adjoint case).
+Generalisations to von Neumann and $C^*$-algebras can be found in~\cite{hiai-nakamura:89,sherman:07,hu-lin:15,jsv:21}, see also references therein.
+The latter focuses on viewing the \LevyProkhorov distance as a Wasserstein distance used in optimal transport.

 Works on comparing operators acting in different Hilbert spaces deal mostly with some generalisation of strong resolvent convergence, see the literature cited in~\cite{post-zimmer:22} and also in~\cite{boegli:17}.
 The concept of isometric distance is based on a related convergence notion of Weidmann~\cite[Sec.~9.3]{weidmann:00}.
 The concept of quasi-unitary distance was first introduced in~\cite[Sec.~2.4]{post-simmer:20}.
+The present article can be seen as an affirmative answer to the open question in~\cite[Sec.~1.3]{post-simmer:20} of how to express operator norm convergence of operators acting in different spaces in metric terms and show equivalence with spectral convergence (see \Thm{main-5}).

 Our concept needs quite low regularity.
-If one has more information on the dependence of the family of Hilbert spaces on a parameter, one might use asymptotic expansions as in~\cite{panasenko-pileckas:15}.
+If one has more information on the dependence of the family of Hilbert spaces on a parameter, one might use asymptotic expansions as for example in~\cite{panasenko-pileckas:15}.